raghavauppuluri13/robot_arm_micro_src/README.md

 - Top down view and side view
 - Current state?
 - Place a marker where objects are anticipated to be?
 (Would have to be input by user)
+- If recording motions is added, add a timer to the screen and a red dot to indicate it is being recorded.

 Kaden